SocialiteProviders/website/docs/README.md

   details: Following the same API as Laravel Socialite allows for a seamless integration.
 - title: Powerful Support
   details: The Socialite Manager grants you access to both custom and official providers.
-footer: MIT Licensed | Copyright © 2018-present SocialiteProviders
+footer: MIT Licensed | Copyright © 2020
 ---